Wayne Moore (American football)

-Solomon Wayne Moore (August 17, 1945 – August 19, 1989) was an NFL offensive tackle in the National Football League who played nine seasons with the Miami Dolphins.
+Solomon Wayne Moore (August 17, 1945 – August 19, 1989) was an American professional football player who was an offensive tackle for nine seasons with the Miami Dolphins of the National Football League (NFL).
+He played both college football and basketball for the Lamar Cardinals.
 He was a member of the Dolphins' undefeated team in 1972.
-He played both college football and basketball at Lamar University.

 Early years

 Moore attended Charlton-Pollard High School.
 He played defensive end for Texas High School Hall of Fame coach Willie Ray Smith Sr. and was a teammate of Smith's son, Bubba Smith.
 He also was a forward in basketball, helping his team win the Prairie View Interscholastic League state championship in 1964.

 He accepted a basketball scholarship to play at Lamar University in his hometown, under coach Jack Martin.
 In 1968, he led the team with 302 total rebounds and averaged 12.6 points a game.
 He finished his college career with 718 rebounds.

 In 1993, Moore was posthumously enshrined in the Cardinal Hall of Honor for his achievements on the basketball court.